sixstars/starctf2022/web-oh-my-lotto & revenge/web-oh-my-lotto&revenge-EN.md

 * Use `WGETRC` to set `http_proxy` proxy to your own server, download a file like forecast file, and you can get the flag.

-* First, get the result of lotto, then upload the result as a forecast, and use `PATH` to let the new `lotto_result.txt` save to other path, so that the lotto result can be equal to the forecast, and get the flag.
+* First, get the result of lotto, then upload the result as a forecast, and use `PATH` let wget error, so that the lotto result can be equal to the forecast, and get the flag.

 ### oh-my-lotto-revenge